Undervolt with G-Helper: 4 Safe Steps for a Cooler Laptop

 Step 4: Find the sweet spot

-Undervolting is a wonderful free tool that any supported ASUS laptop user can take advantage of to limit the wastage of battery life, or even reduce the thermal throttling at max temps.
+Undervolting is a wonderful free tool that any supported laptop user can take advantage of to limit the wastage of battery life or even reduce the thermal throttling at max temps.
 Take the time to find your chip’s limit, and post any results in the comments!
 Would love to see what specs worked out for you guys.
 If you’re looking to increase your battery life in other ways, check out my Guide to G-helper fan curves (You’ll be surprised how much energy they waste).